navkiran/TOPSIS-navkiran/README.md

 """
 output_dataframe = topsis(decision_matrix,weights,impacts)
 ```
+## Debugging and Exception Handling
+> The program has several assert statements which raise errors with helpful description in the following cases:
+> - Wrong dimensions of decision matrix (*not* 2D), weights (*not* 1D)
+> - Length of weights and impacts don't match
+> - Weights or impacts don't match number of attributes
+> - For command line, number of arguments is less than 3 required
+> - File extension must be .csv

-Based off on a similar package for TOPSIS in R
+*Based off on a similar package for TOPSIS in R*